todun/accordion/README.rst

 This repository hosts the server side of Accordion.
 The web app is hosted in: https://github.com/faily/accordionwebapp

 Derek is maintaining the "master" branch.
-Dylan Lukes is maintaining the "future" branch, which aims to clean up existing code base
+Dylan Lukes is maintaining the "future" branch, which aims to clean up existing code base.

 Environment Variables3